ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 This is mainly due to the following two issues that I have encountered while playing around with it:

 1. Despite the similarities between CoreCLR and the .NET Framework, `NautilusProject` has been mainly tested in `NET 5.0`.
 As we’re interested on having a DLL PoC for `App Domain Manager Injection` we can solely rely on the .NET Framework, as the [AppDomainManager](https://learn.microsoft.com/en-us/dotnet/api/system.appdomainmanager?view=netframework-4.8.1) class is not supported by any other .NET platform/version.
 Moreover, the hijack process targets some internal .NET structures, which is not ideal as those might, and have been, modified over time; Therefore, we might get unreliable results and/or crashes while using it in different platforms and versions.
-Fortunately enough, we can still use the [Read](https://gist.github.com/xpn/1ebb297ff364d28df048db4db4236258#file-readgadget-cs) and [Write](https://gist.github.com/xpn/ebd9497cb47be7e3828458a21a1636c3#file-writegadget-cs) gadgets along the [CopyMemory](https://gist.github.com/xpn/8486cea3e3f7d41c8a6db6d0baa5960a#file-dogfoodexec-cs-L44) wrapper function to avoid calling Windows API when trying to read/write process memory.
+Fortunately enough, we can still use the [Read](https://gist.github.com/xpn/1ebb297ff364d28df048db4db4236258#file-readgadget-cs) and [Write](https://gist.github.com/xpn/ebd9497cb47be7e3828458a21a1636c3#file-writegadget-cs) gadgets along the [CopyMemory](https://gist.github.com/xpn/8486cea3e3f7d41c8a6db6d0baa5960a#file-dogfoodexec-cs-L44) wrapper function to avoid directly calling any Windows API when trying to read/write process memory.

+{: .box-note}
+Even though, for the sake of simplicity, I decided to reuse xpn `NautilusProject` gadgets it might be possible to abuse a different set of those, considering the amount present within [ecalllist.h](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/vm/ecalllist.h).

 2. Even if xpn came out [with a solution](https://github.com/xpn/NautilusProject/blob/master/NautilusProject/ExecStubOverwriteWithoutPInvoke.cs) to use `VirtualAlloc` without any P/Invoke reference we don’t want to directly call any type of Windows API, especially if related to memory allocation routines.
 This is mainly due to two reasons: to better blend-in within the legitimate behavior of backdoored .NET Framework applications, which might not use any unmanaged API at all in the first place, and to let the CLR allocate the memory using its default behavior, hiding from memory scanners and avoid being caught from a memory IoC perspective, as explained by forrest-orr.
 By looking at `Figure 2` we can also see another IoC derived from using memory allocated with `VirtualAlloc`: 3 unbacked memory region at the beginning of the thread call stack while executing a `MessageBox` shellcode.

 ![](/assets/img/let-me-manage-your-appdomain/nautilus-callstack.png)